lunarmodules/Penlight/doc/manual/01-introduction.md

 This useful notation is borrowed from Hugo Etchegoyen's [classlib](http://lua-users.org/wiki/MultipleInheritanceClasses) which further extends this concept to allow for multiple inheritance.
 Notice that the more convenient form puts the class name in the _current environment_!
+That is, you may use it safely within modules using the old-fashioned `module()` or the new `_ENV` mechanism.

 There is always more than one way of doing things in Lua; some may prefer this style for creating classes: